playcanvas/developer.playcanvas.com/content/en/tutorials/advanced/real-time-multiplayer.md

 This will log whatever data is sent to the server when ‘playerJoined’ is emitted.

-For this demo, we’re aiming to have players move around with others in real time, so we'll need to create an environemnt.
+For this demo, we’re aiming to have players move around with others in real time, so we'll need to create an environment.
 Start by create an entity to use as a ground, and add a collision box and static rigidbody.

 ![Ground Entity][7]